dylan-thinnes/scorigami/README.md

 ```

 We can run queries over the `all-games.json` file using one of my favourite
 programming languages, `jq`.
-For example, the following program gives the game
+For example, the following program (from
-that was scorigami for every score in NFL history:
+`sorted-scorigamis.jq`) gives the game that was scorigami for every score in NFL
+history:

 ```bash
 > jq 'reduce .[] as $item ({}; .[$item.boxscore_title] += [$item]) | map_values(min_by(.game_date))' all-games.json